 Students hone their comprehension and critical thinking skills by reading a variety of fiction, nonfiction and poetry.
 They practice persuasive speaking and writing techniques, paying particular attention to the value of effectively organizing and supporting their points in assertion-proof and concession-assertion essays.
 Finally, students expand their knowledge of literary devices, text-based vocabulary, and grammar, particularly clauses.
-Texts that have been read include the following: Harper Lee's To Kill a Mockingbird, John Steinbeck's Of Mice and Men, Lorraine Hansberry's A Raisin in the Sun, and Sherman Alexie's The Absolutely True Diary of a Part-Time Indian.
+Texts that have been read include the following: Harper Lee's To Kill a Mockingbird, John Steinbeck's Of Mice and Men, Lorraine Hansberry's A Raisin in the Sun, and Nic Stone's Dear Martin.